E.M.B.A. (Employes' Mutual Benefit Association) (1890)

 Today

-Today the schooner-barge EMBA rests upright in 170 feet of water near the wreck of the St. Albans five miles east of Milwaukee's North Point in Lake Michigan.
+Today the schooner-barge E.M.B.A. rests upright in 170 feet of water near the wreck of the St. Albans five miles east of Milwaukee's North Point in Lake Michigan.
 The vessel lies mostly intact, broken by the force of hitting the bottom.
-The bow hit first damaging the stem and some frames resulting in the windless, forecastle deck to collapse and the steam powered windless itself to fall into port side of the forecastle.
-Although the vessel was stripped (apparently including the anchors) when she was scuttled in 1932, the hull and much of her self-unloading gear remain along with a vertical steam pump
+Although the vessel was stripped (apparently including the anchors) when it was scuttled in 1932, the hull and much of its self-unloading gear remain along with a vertical steam pump.
+The top of the unloading tower rises to a depth of 136 feet.

 Map